downplay/downright/README.md

 # Downright

-Right-click context menu HOC for React.
+A lightweight (<20k) right-click context menu HOC for React, with completely customisable theming and transitions.

 <img src="docs/coverImage.png" width="359" title="What it looks like">

 ## Latest version: 0.3.x

-0.3 introduces a granular theming system allowing any element to be fully customised (including swapping out entirely different components).
+0.3 introduces a granular theming system allowing any element in the menu to be fully customised (including swapping in entirely different HTML elements and even whole React components).

 Next item on the roadmap is submenus: making them display and work properly, giving them transitions.